Campbell student is nation’s second-highest ranked ROTC cadet

-LeBaube said his decision to return to school and enroll at Campbell came about from working with three other men at an aid station in Fort Bragg.
+LeBaube said his decision to return to school and enroll at Campbell came about from working with three other men at an aid station in Fort Liberty.
 One of his friends, he said, was working toward his master’s degree.
 Another was finishing up his bachelor’s degree at Campbell in hopes of entering med school.
 The third joined LeBaube in Campbell’s ROTC program.

 “We all motivated each other,” he said.
 “They were looking to the future, and that got me thinking about what my future would look like.”